-Washington requires a number of forms in family law cases; however, the main document is the Petition for Dissolution of Marriage.
-Similar to a divorce complaint in other states, the petition outlines how you would like property divided, how much spousal support you wish to receive, how debts should be assigned, your proposed custody plan for any minor children, and any other important issues.
+Washington requires both spouses to complete several family law forms, but the main document is the Petition for Dissolution of Marriage.
+Similar to a divorce complaint in other states, the petition outlines how you would like property divided, how much spousal support you wish to receive, how you will allocate joint debts, your proposed custody plan for any minor children, and any other vital issues.

 In addition to the Petition for Dissolution of Marriage, Washington law also requires the following:

-Once your spouse has filed his or her receipt of the documents with the court, you must wait at least 90 days before the court will schedule a final hearing on the matter.
-This cooling off period gives both sides an opportunity to attempt a settlement of all the issues within the case.
-If you cannot agree, the case proceeds to a contested divorce, which can be a lengthy, expensive process.
+Once your spouse has filed the receipt of documents with the court, you must wait at least 90 days before the court will schedule a hearing on the matter.
+This cooling-off period allows both sides to attempt a settlement of all the issues within the case.
+If you can't agree, the case proceeds to a contested divorce, which can be a lengthy, expensive process.

-Between the initial filing and the resolution of all issues, Washington law requires the parties to make a complete disclosure of all income, assets, and debts.
-Before the court will grant a final decree of dissolution, both spouses must submit a Financial Declaration.
-This document is usually exchanged as early as possible to facilitate potential settlement.
+Between the initial filing and the resolution of all issues, divorcing spouses in Washington must make a complete disclosure of all income, expenses, assets, and debts.
+Before the court grants a final decree of dissolution, both spouses must submit a Financial Declaration.
+Parties usually exchange this document as early as possible to facilitate potential settlement.

 See our section on Washington Divorce and Family Laws for information and the process, and the related legal issues you'll need to consider.
 You can find helpful information, such as links to legal assistance and court forms, on the Washington Court website.